NetX-lab/Elasecutor/README.md

 Besides the sheduler module, Elasecutor consists of many components: Monitor Surrogate, Reprovisioning Module, Prediction Module, and Resource Usage Depository (RUD).
 To make them work, you need to start them manually.

-You need to start Monitor Surrogate at each slave server using the following command:
+Start Monitor Surrogate at each slave server using the following command:

 ```
 $ python resMon.py